 - You notice sudden changes in your ability to walk in a steady way, or your movement becomes clumsy.

 The decision to have surgery is not based on imaging test results alone.
-Even if the results of imaging tests show increased pressure on the spinal cord and spinal nerve roots, the decision to have surgery also depends on the severity of symptoms and your ability to do normal daily activities.
+Even if the results of imaging tests show increased pressure on the spinal cord and spinal nerve roots, the decision to have surgery also depends on how severe your symptoms are and whether you're able to do normal daily activities.

 In some cases, spinal fusion will be done at the same time to stabilize the spine.
 Spinal fusion might make it easier for you to move around (improve function) and relieve your pain.
 It can also help keep the bones from moving into positions that squeeze the spinal canal and put pressure on the spinal nerve roots.